SS Alexander Macomb: Sinking

 Le Tiger and HMS Veteran pursued U-215 and succeeded in sinking her with depth charges, with a loss of all hands.

 Wreck discovery

-The wreck of Alexander Macomb was discovered in October 1964, by the Risdon Beazley company salvage ship Droxford at position 41°48′N 66°35′W. The bulk of the metal cargo was removed in 1965, by Droxford.
+The wreck of Alexander Macomb was discovered in October 1964, by the Risdon Beazley company salvage ship Droxford at position 41°48′N 66°35′W. The bulk of the metal cargo was removed by the Droxford in 1965.
 She is considered to be "dangerous to dive".

 The wreck of U-215 was discovered by Canadian divers and marine archaeologists in July 2004.